Table of Contents Hide

 There is a strong relationship between a person’s diet and his/her health.
-Fasting is a great way to extract numerous health benefits at one go.
+Fasting is a great way to extract numerous health benefits in one go.
 However, if not done in the right way, it may also have negative repercussions on the body.
 Given below are the merits and demerits of fasting and what makes them so.
+Many people ask for fasting to loose weight is a great choice?
+I will answer this question down below.

-Fasting sounds like the easiest plough for a fit body, especially for losing weight.
-After all, it all looks very simple- no cooking, no keeping track of calories and no exercise for burning down the calories you have consumed.
+Fasting sounds like the easiest plow for a fit body, especially for losing weight.
+After all, it all looks very simple- no cooking, no keeping track of calories, and no exercise for burning down the calories you have consumed.
 Though the idea of fasting has been existing for a long time now, whether fasting is healthy is still a matter of active debate.

 When the body is starved of food, it starts burning fat in order to replenish the energy levels in the body.
 This leads to faster weight loss.
 However, if the fast is extended for too long, the body will eventually start burning down the muscle protein.